• Skip to primary navigation

 Test Case For Tabs Test

 Test Case For Tabs Test: In this post, you’ll find test cases for the tabs test.
-For those not aware of the tabs control, you can go to the jquery UI homepage and check the demos.
+Those unaware of the tabs control can go to the jQuery UI homepage and check the demos.
 You can find how the tabs work and how they arrange the data.

 Post On:Test Case For Tabs Test